 Viral assemblies draw gene annotations from the closest reference sequence in Viral Genomes-NCBI-NIH databases by using a customized python script.

-To call genomic variants, the depth-masked, SPAdes de novo assembly is aligned to a reference sequences using MAFFT,28 which is a tool for multiple sequence alignments.
+To call genomic variants, the depth-masked, SPAdes de novo assembly is aligned to a reference sequence using MAFFT,28 which is a tool for multiple sequence alignments.
 Briefly, multiple sequence alignments are converted to a table of variants by using custom scripts.
 The table of variants is then joined to the reference assembly's genome annotation to produce a table of variants and their overlapping annotations.
 Variants that extend to the end of a segment sequence are excluded as they are likely truncations and not true biological variants.
 Variants that contain entirely ambiguous nucleotides in the reference or alternate sequence are also excluded from reporting.

 Calculation of Assembly Level